Peuuuur-Noel/unraid-web-push-notification/README.md

 Works like any default Unraid notification agents.

-Browse the Unraid notifications settings page with every devices you want to register and receive notifications.
+1. Browse the Unraid notifications settings page with the device you want to register and receive notifications.

-1. On first use, generate VAPID keys.
-This keys will encrypt notification content when sent through push services.
-2. Request for notification to allow them in your browser and register to push service.
+2. Request for notification to allow it in your browser and register to push service.

-You must have access to the Unraid interface with your devices for the registration.
 Notification will be send to your devices through push service.
 Both your Unraid and devices must have access to internet.
+No need to keep Unraid interface open.

-Your browser must be open to receive notifications, otherwise they will be pending until opened.
+On desktop, your browser must be open to receive notifications, otherwise they will be pending until opened.

 ## Browser compatibility